Equinox Aspects - Quick-start guide

 5. On the second tab (Content) check Include all plug-ins form the specified target.

-If you are planning to support different target platforms, e.g. with different versions of your bundles, you could also apply a version-based naming scheme to the above directory and target definintion.
+Supporting different target platforms: If you are planning to support different target platforms, e.g. with different versions of your bundles, you could also apply a version-based naming scheme to the above directory and target definintion.

 For the "Hello world!" demo the target project looks like this:

-Configuring your aspect bundle
+Configure your aspect bundle

 1. Export all packages containing aspects you want to be woven into other bundles, e.g. org.eclipse.equinox.weaving.demo.hello.aspects.

-2. Put your aop.xml file into the META-INF directory or specify a different location using the special Eclipse-AspectContext manifest header.
+You can specify a different location using the special Eclipse-AspectContext manifest header.

 For the "Hello world!" demo the bundle manifest looks like this:

-Configuring your runtime
+Configure your runtime

-For the "Hello world!" demo applying all these steps will result in printing "Hi from HelloAspect ;-)" when the bundle org.eclipse.equinox.weaving.demo.hello is started (after the AspectJ weaving service).
+For the "Hello world!" demo, applying all these steps will result in printing "Hi from HelloAspect ;-)" when the bundle org.eclipse.equinox.weaving.demo.hello is started (after the AspectJ weaving service).